rancher/docs/content/rancher/v2.5/en/monitoring-alerting/migrating/_index.md

 * Disable the cluster monitoring installation under Cluster -> Tools -> Monitoring
 * Ensure that the cluster-monitoring app and the monitoring-operator app in the System project have been removed and are not recreated after a few minutes

-If your cluster is managed using an RKE template: To prevent legacy monitoring from being re-enabled, disable Monitoring in future RKE template revisions.
+If the cluster is managed using an RKE template: To prevent legacy monitoring from being re-enabled, disable Monitoring in future RKE template revisions.

 #### Migrating Grafana Dashboards